pnp/blog/content/post/cli-for-microsoft-365-v3-6.md

 ### Improved managing SharePoint pages
 Microsoft keeps investing in modern SharePoint pages continuously introducing new capabilities to let us publish rich content.
-We\'re looking into extending our support for managing modern SharePoint pages to let you use them to their full potential.
+We're looking into extending our support for managing modern SharePoint pages to let you use them to their full potential.

 ### Improved creating Azure AD apps

-Recently, we\'ve introduced a command to easily create Azure AD app registrations.
-Because they\'re backbone of every app you\'d build on Microsoft 365, we think you should be able to create them as easily as possible.
+Recently, we've introduced a command to easily create Azure AD app registrations.
+Because they're backbone of every app you'd build on Microsoft 365, we think you should be able to create them as easily as possible.
 So with CLI for Microsoft 365, you can create a fully configured Azure AD app for the most common scenarios with just one line